bbauska/zombiePolitics/README.md

-a society that can put trillions of dollars into two useless wars, offer generous tax cuts for the rich, and bail out corrupt banks and insurance industries but cannot pro­ vide a decent education and job training opportunities for its most disadvantaged youth?
+a society that can put trillions of dollars into two useless wars, offer generous tax cuts for the rich, and bail out corrupt banks and insurance industries but cannot pro­ vide a decent education and job training opportunities for its most disadvantaged youth?</p>

-Out of ethical necessity, any discourse about youth should raise serious ques­ tions about the social and political responsibility of educators in addressing the plight of young people today.
+<p>Out of ethical necessity, any discourse about youth should raise serious ques­
+tions about the social and political responsibility of educators in addressing the plight of young people today.
 What is the purpose of higher education and its faculties in light ofthe current assault on young people, especially since it is education that pro­